Limiting Technology Usage: 5 Benefits of Switching Off and How to Do It

 In today’s world, technology is a huge part of our lives.
 We use it to look up information, give us directions, and most importantly to connect with other people.
 But lately, we have been using technology so much that it hinders our interactions with the people and the world around us.
 Very few people ever put their phones down long enough to simply stop and smell the roses.

-Now, I’m not saying we should cut out phones and technology altogether, just that there can be many benefits to limiting the amount of time in our lives that we allow them to take up.
+Now, I’m not saying we should cut out phones and technology altogether, but there can be many benefits to limiting the amount of time that we allow them to take up in our lives.
 Here are 5 benefits to switching off technology:

 More Family Time